 Would you like to make your own face toner at home?
 It's easy, and this lavender recipe is especially refreshing and beneficial for your skin.
 Plus, the scent of lavender is soothing and relaxing, making this a perfect toner to use before bed.

 This DIY facial toner spray only has three ingredients and is simple to make.
 Keep in mind that essential oils will not mix with witch hazel so you will need to shake well before each use.

 1. Add all ingredients into the glass spray bottle.

 2. Shake well to mix.
 Label bottle with contents.

 3. To use, shake well and lightly spritz onto your face while eyes are closed.
 Allow it to air dry.
 Use in the morning and evening after cleansing face.
 Can also be used during the day as a skin refresher.

-Essential Oil Tips For Recipe
+Lavender Essential Oil Face Toner Recipe Tips

 -When using essential oils on the skin, be sure to use only high quality essential oils that are safe to use topically.